 Try these tips on how to stay positive when bad things keep happening and see it they weren’t turn things around.

 BONUS: Do you want to know another way to stay positive when life keeps coming at you?
 Put on some music and dance!
+It works like a charm.

 If you’re looking for a dose of daily positive vibes and wellness empowerment. be sure to follow me on Instagram.